Plan for Fun at the 2026 Chatham County Spring Ag Fest!

 • 4-H Exhibits

-In the Kids' Zone, youth of all ages can engage in a variety of exciting activities, including an observation bee hive and pollinator planting with a Master Beekeeper, where they’ll learn about caring for bees and other pollinators in our environment.
-For a hands-on experience, there will be wildflower seed bomb making, where participants can create their own little patches of nature to take on the go.
-Kids can enjoy the fun of bouncy animal racing, while artists and creative spirits can join in mural painting to help add vibrant artwork to the space.
+In the Kids' Zone, kids can enjoy the fun of bouncy animal racing, while artists and creative spirits can join in mural painting to help add vibrant artwork to the space.
 The sensory-friendly area provides a quiet retreat for those who need a more calming environment.
 For those seeking a challenge, there’s a meat puzzle to piece together, and a kids' pedal tractor race for some competitive fun.
+Also make sure and visit the 4-H exhibits!

 Petting Zoo